princekaran/mlproject/Pyspark.md

-Certainly!
-Here are concise notes on essential PySpark syntax:
+concise notes on essential PySpark syntax:

 ### Initialization
 To start using PySpark, initialize a Spark session.